parallelcodefoundry/ParEval-Repo/data/microXOR/naive-llama3.3-cuda-to-omp/output-3/repo/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written using OpenMP-offload for heterogeneous execution on CPUs and accelerators (e.g., GPUs).
+This version of microXOR is written in C++ for execution on a host with offloading to a target device using OpenMP.

 ## Prerequisites

-OpenMP and an offloading-capable compiler must be installed.
-The target device (e.g., GPU) must also be supported by the compiler and have the necessary drivers.
+A C++ compiler supporting OpenMP 4.5 or later and a compatible target device are required.

-## Compiling and Running
+## Build

-To compile microXOR using OpenMP-offload, use a command similar to:
+To build microXOR, use a C++ compiler that supports OpenMP, such as GCC or Clang.
+For example, the following will build microXOR: